JaredTan/Pinned/docs/production.readme.md

 ### Secret Boards

 A user could not want their boards to be seen to the public, so adding a section in their profile of secret boards only visible to themselves would be a nice feature.
-This would be done with a column in the users table called `secret`, which is a boolean and chosen to be a true of false on the creation of the board.
+This would be done with a column in the users table called `secret`, which is a boolean and chosen to be true or false during the creation of the board.